valueflows/resource/Resource.md

 **vf:resourceType**

 **vf:underlyingResource**: A more concrete resource which a resource is based upon.
 For example, a resource which defines the rental of an apartment has the apartment itself as its underlying resource.

+(data nodes)

+**vf:quantity**: The quantity and unit of the resource, as defined by the context agent.

+**vf:quantityAvailable**:  The quantity and unit of the resource that is available for transfers or processes.
+This could be a calculated amount based on the vf:amount less the quantity committed or otherwise unable to be promised for a transfer or process.

 ## Data Properties
 (attributes)

 **vf:trackingIdentifier**: For a resource, this can be a serial number for serialized resources (like a computer), or a lot number for batched resources (like a lot of asparagus that will be distributed in smaller quantities but may need to be tracked to its source in case of an e-coli outbreak).
 Or it can just be another useful identifier.

-**vf:amount**: The quantity and unit of the resource, as defined by the context agent.

-**vf:amountAvailable**:  The quantity and unit of the resource that is available for transfers or processes.
-This could be a calculated amount based on the vf:amount less the quantity committed or otherwise unable to be promised for a transfer or process.

 ## Open Issues
 * Resource stage (where it is based on the last process or transfer made for the same resource in a work flow situation, like Translation@translated, Translation@edited, Translation@proofread).
 [Issue#30](https://github.com/valueflows/resource/issues/30)